A Lifelong Learning Approach to Mobile Robot Navigation

 \section{Introduction}

-Classical mobile robots are designed to be adaptive to different navigation environments by in-situ adjustment of the underlying navigation system, such as by sensor calibration \citep{xiao2017uav} or by parameter tuning \citep{xiao2020appld}.
-However, without adjustment from expert knowledge, the untuned system may repeat the same mistakes even though it has navigated in the same environment multiple times.
+\IEEEPARstart{C}{lassical} mobile robots are designed to be adaptive to different navigation environments by in-situ adjustment of the underlying navigation system, such as by sensor calibration \cite{xiao2017uav} or by parameter tuning \cite{xiao2020appld}.
+However, without adjustment from expert knowledge, the untuned system may repeat the same mistakes (e.g. stuck in the same bottleneck) even though it has navigated in the same environment multiple times.

-Recent success in using machine learning for mobile robot navigation indicates the potential of improvement of navigational performance based on past experience navigating in the same environment \citep{kahn2018self}.
-When facing different navigation environments, however, learning methods cannot generalize well to unseen scenarios; they must re-learn to navigate in the new environments.
-More importantly, the learned system is prone to the so called \emph{catastrophic forgetting} phenomenon, which causes the robot to forget what was learned in previous environments \citep{french1999catastrophic}.
+Recent success in using machine learning for mobile robot navigation indicates the potential of improving navigation performance from a robot's past experience in the same environment \cite{kahn2018self}.
+When facing different navigation environments, however, learning methods cannot generalize well to unseen scenarios: They must re-learn to navigate in the new environments.
+More importantly, the learned system is prone to \emph{catastrophic forgetting}, which causes the robot to forget what was learned in previous environments \cite{french1999catastrophic}.

-This paper introduces a lifelong navigation framework that addresses the aforementioned challenges: Instead of learning from scratch, the navigation policy is initialized through an untuned static classical navigation algorithm, whose navigation performance does not improve with increasing navigation experience.
+This paper introduces a Lifelong Learning for Navigation (LLfN) framework that addresses the aforementioned challenges: Instead of learning from scratch, the navigation policy is initialized through a classical navigation algorithm, whose navigation performance does not improve with increasing experience.
 The robot is able to identify its suboptimal actions and learn from them.
-The navigational performance then improves in a self-supervised manner.
+The navigation performance then improves in a self-supervised manner.
 When facing different navigation environments, the navigation policy is able to learn to adapt to new environments, while not forgetting how to navigate in previous ones.
-The lifelong learning framework is implemented entirely onboard a physical robot with limited memory and computation, and allows the robot to navigate in three different environments (Figure \ref{fig::three_tasks}).
-The three main contributions of the paper are:
+LLfN is implemented entirely onboard a physical robot with limited memory and computation, and demonstrated to allow the robot to navigate in three different environments (Figure \ref{fig::three_tasks}).
+The main contributions of the paper are: